EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/03_basics/01_physics.md

 ## Our solution
 We are going to add a Collider and a RigidBody to our sphere object.

-Physics properties are tricky to test, as they are not readily visible.
-So lets get a point of reference of how our project currently behaves.
+Physics properties are tricky to test, as they may not be readily visible.
+Lets get a point of reference of how our project currently behaves, so we can be certain that the changes we make to our code are working as we expect them.
-In order to test our changes in a simple way, we are going to run our project from the studio and walk around the scene with an Avatar.
+In order to do that, we are going to run our project from the studio and walk around the scene with an Avatar.

 These are the steps needed to accomplish that:
-- Open the scene we created before, or click on `Create Scene` if don't have it
+- Open the scene we created before, or click on `Create Scene` if you don't have it
 - Press the `Play` button in the studio
 - Move your Avatar around the scene by either:
   - Pressing `WASD` in your keyboard
   - Clicking anywhere on the ground with your mouse

 You may notice that, if you try to hit the sphere with your avatar... you will instead walk right through it!
 This happens because our Sphere doesn't have any Physics properties yet, so it can be "seen" but not "collided against".

 ## Physics Properties